Melanesian mythology: Origin of mankind from other sources

-An origin of the human race from plants seems to come only from the Solomon Islands, where it is said that two knots began to sprout on a stalk of sugar-cane, and when the cane below each sprout burst, from one came a man and from the other a woman.
-In New Britain, however, two men (sometimes described as To-Kabinana and To-Karvuvu) were fishing at night, during which a piece of wild sugar-cane became entangled into the net.
-The men threw it away, but again it was entangled and was once more discarded.
-When, however, it was caught for the third time, they planted the stalk.
-Taking root, the cane grew, and after a time it began to swell, until one day it burst and from it came out a woman.
-The men seized her and held her fast.
-In some versions, the woman then became the wife of one of the men, and all mankind are supposed to be descended from the pair.
-An origin of the first woman from a tree and of the first man from the ground is given by the Papuan tribes of Elema in southern Papua New Guinea; while in the New Hebrides, the first female being is said to have been transformed from a cowrie-shell.
+An origin of the human race from plants is unique to the Solomon Islands, where it is said that two knots began to sprout on a stalk of sugar-cane, from which came a man and a woman.
+In New Britain, however, a myth goes that the first woman came from a sugar cane planted by two men.
+After the sugar cane burst, the men seized and mated with her.
+In some versions, the woman then became the wife of one of the men, and all mankind are descended from the pair.
+An origin of the first woman from a tree and of the first man from the ground is given by the Papuan tribes of Elema in southern Papua New Guinea; in the New Hebrides, the first female being is said to have been transformed from a cowrie-shell.

-An origin of man from stone is told by the Baining of New Britain.
-At first the only beings in the world were the Sun and the Moon, but they united, and from their union were born stones and birds, the former subsequently turning into men, the latter into women, and from these the Baining are descended.
-The origin of Qat himself is ascribed in the Banks group to a stone, which burst and gave birth to the culture hero.
+An origin of man from stone is told by the Baining of New Britain: At first the only beings in the world were the Sun and the Moon, but they united, and from their union were born stones and birds, the former subsequently turning into men, the latter into women.
+The origin of Qat himself is ascribed in the Banks group to a stone, which burst and gave birth to the deity.